Jim Alford: Biography

 Alford finished third behind Arthur Collyer in the 880 yards event at the 1937 AAA Championships.

 At the 1938 Empire Games in Sydney, Australia, Alford won the gold medal in the 1 mile event, becoming the first athlete in a Welsh vest to strike gold in the Empire Games.
-At the time of the 1938 Games he was a teacher and lived at 17 Llandough Sreet, Cardiff.
+At the time of the 1938 Games he was a teacher and lived at 17 Llandough Street, Cardiff.

-At home he won 11 Welsh titles in disciplines ranging from the 440 yards to cross country.
+At home, he won 11 Welsh titles in disciplines ranging from the 440 yards to cross country.
 He became first national coach for athletics in Wales in 1948 and is a member of both the Welsh Sports Hall of Fame and Welsh Athletics Hall of Fame.

-As a coach Alford guided and advised many UK athletes to represent the UK and gain honours internationally.
-He always had time to give to disadvantaged athletes, inspiring them to reach their potential.
+As a coach, Alford guided and advised many UK athletes to represent the UK and gain honours internationally.
+He was known to inspire and encourage disadvantaged athletes.

-He was the author and collaborator of several books and many articles, also translating many overseas books and articles into Englisha and worked for the International Amateur Athletics Federation (IAAF) for a number of years, organising coaching forums and writing many articles.
+He was the author and collaborator of several books and many articles, also translating many overseas books and articles into English and worked for the International Amateur Athletics Federation (IAAF) for a number of years, organising coaching forums and writing many articles.